rohanharikr/rohanharikr.github.io/_posts/2020-06-02-rock-paper-scissors-javascript.md

 #### Main function
-The ```Random Choice``` code is put inside a function because ideally, everytime this function is called, a new choice would be generated.
+The ```Random Choice``` code is put inside a function because ideally, every time this function is called, a new choice would be generated.
 ```
 function game(userChoice) {
     const computerChoice = choices[Math.floor(Math.random() * choices.length)]